HotdogsCC/HotdogsCC/README.md

 - 👋 Hi, I’m Charlie
-- 👀 I’m interested in making video games and dumb projects
+- 👀 I’m interested in making video games and other fun projects
 - 🌱 I’m currently learning C#, Python, and JavaScript

 <!---